Runi-VN/3rdsemester/Week35/28-wednesday/exercise-notes.md

 - Handles requests for upgrading from HTTP to HTTPs.
 If a request is made and HTTPs is available it can now redirect to the HTTP version.

 ##### User-Agent
-- Contains information about the client, in this case we are Mozilla-compatible, running Windows 10, an AppleWebKit with KHTML on a Chrome Browser that is based on Safari.
+- Contains information about the client, in this case we are shown compatibility with Mozilla, AppleWebKit, KHTML/Gecko and Safari, running Windows 10 through a Chrome V76 Browser.
 [Neat website with explanation](http://useragentstring.com/).

+##### Sec-Fetch-Mode/Sec-Fetch-User/Sec-Fetch-Site
+- Kind of hard to find details about, I believe it is related to Document Fetching on the Request interface.
+It is explained partly [here](https://w3c.github.io/webappsec-fetch-metadata/#sec-fetch-mode-header).
+I believe it is out of scope for this assignment.

+##### Accept
+- The kind of MIME-types (document-types) accepted by the request.

+##### Accept-Encoding
+- The kind of encodings accepted by the request.

+##### Accept-Language
+- The kind of languages acepted by the request.

+##### If-None-Match:
+- Cache *ETag* to use in case of no modifications since last check.
+See below.

+##### If-Modified-Since
+- Date since last cache (11 minutes).
+Since there were no changes since then we loaded the cache with the mentioned ETag.

 ## Exercise 2